Receiving and Spending Money

 In addition to direct donations, some of our collectives developed innovative ways to fund their projects.
 Read more about different funding options here.

-Open Source Collective has limited support for crypto.
+Open Source Collective offers limited support for cryptocurrency donations.
 Due to the impracticalities of running a payments service at scale and fluctuations in various crypto markets, we do not hold crypto on behalf of our member projects.
-Instead, we will accept crypto, convert it to fiat (USD) and attribute the balance to member projects accordingly.
+Instead, we will accept crypto, convert it to fiat (USD), and attribute the balance to member projects accordingly.

-Note that Open Source Collective does not have an 'outside money' policy.
-You are free to raise, manage and spend crypto (and fiat contributions) separate from the money you raise, manage and spend through Open Source Collective.
+Open Source Collective does not have an 'outside money' policy.
+You are free to raise, manage, and spend crypto (and fiat contributions) separately from the money you raise, manage, and spend through Open Source Collective.

 Our tax status and the terms of our fiscal sponsorship agreement state that funds can only be used to further the cause of the projects we accept.

-We have an incredibly broad policy on expenses that we will allow but sometimes we may need more information to understand how an expense meets our policy.
+We have a comprehensive policy on expenses that we will allow, but sometimes, we may need more information to understand how an expense meets our policy.

 If you have any issues with a specific expense, the best way to get an answer is to post a comment on that expense page.